 5

-Are you a social butterfly or a party monster looking for a budget gay accommodation in Hobart?
-Then look no further than the Pickled Frog, which sits right in the heart of town.
-What’s more, it’s right down the street from Flamingo’s, the only gay bar in Tasmania.
-It’s fun vibe also makes it the best party hostel in Hobart!
+Best budget.
+Since we’re a bunch of social butterflies and party monsters looking for budget gay accommodation in Hobart, we looked no further than the Pickled Frog.
+It sat right in the heart of town.
+Its fun vibe also made it the best party hostel in Hobart!

-The center of all action at the Pickled Frog is the front lounge, which is a bar and a place to hang out all rolled into one.
-There’s an open fire, which is the perfect place to guzzle a Tasmanian beer in colder months.
-You’ll especially love the guitars that you can borrow and the book nook.
-There’s even a pool table as well as a dartboard where you can strike conversations with fellow travelers.
-The shared kitchen is perfect for whipping up quick and cheap meals.
-The fact that the staff is really knowledgeable about Hobart, and Tasmania in general, is a pleasant surprise.
+The center of all action at the Pickled Frog was the front lounge, which was a bar and a place to hang out all rolled into one.
+There was an open fire, which was the perfect place to guzzle a Tasmanian beer in colder months.
+We especially loved the guitars that we could borrow to play, as well as the book nook.
+There was even a pool table and a dartboard where we could strike up interesting conversations with fellow travelers.
+Moreover, the shared kitchen was perfect for whipping up quick and cheap meals.
+The fact that the staff was really knowledgeable about Hobart, and Tasmania in general, was a delightful surprise.

-When it comes to accommodation, you have the choice of both female-only/mixed dorms as well as private rooms if you want some privacy.
-Immaculate bathrooms and plush beds make staying here very comfortable.
+When it came to accommodation, we had the choice of both female-only/mixed dorms as well as private rooms.
+The immaculate bathrooms and plush beds made staying here very comfortable.

 Somerset on the Pier Hobart